Secret Methods Of Professional Tree Loppers To Avoid Accidents And Tree Cutting Mistakes

 Know Your Cut

 If you decide to brave through it and attempt tree lopping, you should know exactly where to cut.
 Whether the reason you’re lopping the tree is to keep its size in check or to help it maintain good health and promote growth, your plans could backfire if you place your cut at the dominant bud, which is found at the tip of the branch.
 The dominant bud is responsible for the tree’s growth, so if it is cut, you are likely to end up with an even messier tree, unruly edges, and a multiplication of small branches that would only worsen with repetition.
+For these reasons, it is usually best to find a professional service in your area, such as these Perth tree loppers.

 With larger branches or main branches, it is very critical how you handle them.
 Cutting a large branch could have a considerable effect on the structural balance of the tree, making it unstable and dangerous fall risk.